Hastings line: Planned electrification

 Electrification of the Hastings line was first considered by the SER as early as 1903.
 Lack of finance meant that no decision had been made by the time World War I broke out in 1914.
 It was stated in 1921 that electrification was a long-term aim.
-In the mid-1930s, the Southern Railway, which had been formed from the SER, LBSC, London and South Western Railway (LSWR) and London, Chatham and Dover Railway (LCDR) in 1923 under the Railways Act 1921, electrified a number of lines.
+In the mid-1930s, the Southern Railway, which had been formed from the SER, LB&SCR, London and South Western Railway (LSWR) and London, Chatham and Dover Railway (LCDR) in 1923 under the Railways Act 1921, electrified a number of lines.
 The East Coastway line was electrified in 1935, with a depot being built at Ore, East Sussex.
 In 1937, it was proposed to electrify the line between and St Leonards Warrior Square at a cost of £1,500,000.
 The scheme was deferred, with another proposal in 1937 costing £1,300,000 also failing to gain favour before World War II broke out.
 One of the main reasons that electrification was not given the go-ahead was that non-standard rolling stock would be required.
 The Southern Railway had provided the line with 104 new carriages and six Pullman Cars between 1929 and 1934.
 Two electric locomotives were ordered in 1937.
 They were built to the Hastings line loading gauge.

 In October 1946, the Southern Railway announced a programme to electrify all lines in Kent and East Sussex in three stages.
 The Hastings line between Tonbridge and Bopeep Junction was to be part of the third stage.
 Track would have been slewed within the affected tunnels with only one train normally allowed in the tunnel.
 In an emergency, two trains would be allowed in the tunnel at the same time, but restricted to 25 mph.
 Standard 9 ft 0 in wide stock would be used.
 Following the nationalisation of railways in the United Kingdom under the Transport Act 1947, the Southern Region of British Railways shelved new electrification schemes, concentrating on the construction of new steam locomotives.
 In 1952, the possibility of operating standard rolling stock on the line had been examined.
 The Operating Department objected to the use of single line sections through the various tunnels.
 The 1930s stock was refurbished with the aim of extending its service by a further ten years.
 The first two phases of the Southern Railway's electrification scheme were revived in 1955.
 This did not include the Hastings line and it was announced in 1956 that a fleet of diesel-electric trains would be constructed to operate the service until the line was electrified.
 At that time, the rolling stock built in the 1930s was overdue for replacement.
 The modernisation to the Hastings line and the introduction of the diesel-electric trains cost £797,000, of which £595,000 was the cost of the first seven trains.
 A further thirteen trains cost £1,178,840.